PrakashG-2002/MathServer/README.md

-# Ex.05 Design a Website for Server Side Processing
+# Ex-05 Design a Website for Server Side Processing
-## Date:28.10.2023
+## Date: 26/10/2023

 ## AIM:
 To design a website to find total surface area of a square prism in server side.